Chapter 15 Armour of the Divine Core

 The Rock Guai has come.

-It let out a thunderous bellow—and charged.
+It lets out a thunderous bellow and charges.

-The front line drops into a low stance, locking their gauntlets and boots with magnetic seals.
+The front line drops into a low stance, locks their gauntlets and boots with magnetic seals.
 The second line raises shields etched with glowing geomantic runes.
 The third prepares ranged weapons—spirit bolts, and chain-whips, cracking with lightning charge.
 They are well-trained in this formation meant for titanic beasts.

 The Rock Guai crashes through the trees like an avalanche made of fists.
 It swats a fallen tree aside, crushes the Husks that are in its way, and barrels straight toward the formation with a roar that shakes the pine needles from above.